robertjohncarbonaro/birdviewer/README.md

 This example assumes that no actual login authentication process was to be implemented at this stage.

-The example also features the items listed in the tableview hardcoded in the form of a basic string array, as this was the simplest solution.
+The example also features the items listed in the tableview hardcoded in the form of a basic string array, as this was the most efficient solution.

 Created by Robert Carbonaro on 05/06/2021 using Xcode 12.4